-Section R. Extended-Time Program Assignments: This section applies to any designated extended learning time programs beyond the defined duty day/year for teachers wherein learning activities are an extension of a regular program.
+Section R. Extended-Time Program Assignments: This section applies to any designated extended learning time programs beyond the regular duty day/year for teachers wherein learning activities are an extension of a regular program.
 Extended learning time programs are those that increase the learning experiences by extending the regular schedule day, week and/or year in which the participant voluntarily attends.

 The rate of pay for an extended learning time program activity is determined by the alignment of its instruction to the regular instructional program and whether the source or funding is based on voluntary participation or is required by state rule.
-Teachers on extended-time assignments accrue tenure for thirty-eight weeks only and are required to waive tenure to extended time.
+Teachers on extended-time assignments accrue tenure for the regular school year only and are required to waive tenure to extended time (i.e., the extended time is not guaranteed in future years).